ShantveerBiradar/RestAssured/README.md

    >Soap
 2. User can also construct the request body using parameters fed from excelfile, I have created an utility using ApachePOI to read data from excel.
 3. This project is built on the concept of static data.
-   >I have designed the project into classes depending upon the methods used.
+   >I have designed the project such that it consist of classes depending upon the methods used.
 4. The test execution is driven by Static XML.